3 new COVID-19 testing sites open in San Diego County

 With more testing and tracing being done, the County is further prepared to loosen more of the local restrictions and allow businesses considered low-risk to reopen, which according to the state could occur by the end of this week.

-On Tuesday, the County Board of Supervisors will consider a Business Safety Framework, a general outline for local businesses highlighting the things they need to prepare for and do before they could reopen.
+The San Diego County Board of Supervisors had unanimously voted Tuesday to adopt a framework to reopen businesses in a safe manner during the COVID-19 pandemic.
 It includes steps to cover customer safety, employee safety, sanitation practices, physical distancing and general business practices.

 Tracing of COVID-19